SexChrLab/SCC-alignment/Tutorial_Gene_Expression.md

 From the information given by Genome In A Bottle, we see that samples HG003 and HG005 are from males and likely have a Y chromosome, while samples HG004 and HG007 are from females and likely have no Y chromosome.
 We are going to use the `02_SCC_check` module to  verify that the sequencing data supports this description and then use the `03a_SCC-aware_VariantCalling` to call variants in these samples based on the SCC-aware versions of the human reference genome.

-# Create custom config for DNA data
+# Create custom config for RNA data

 ### Create sample file info table
 In order to create a custom configuration file for DNA analysis, we need to create a sample file info table, let's call it `DNA_samples.csv`.